geneontology/molecular_function_refactoring/direct_reg_inf_notes.md

 ## Compound functions

 Compound functions are functions made up of multiple subfunctions.
-We use has_part - or subproperties of has_part to relate compound functions to their subfunctions.
+We use has_part, or subproperties of has_part, to relate compound functions to their subfunctions.

 Reasoning about compound functions: